slatedocs/slate/source/includes/_endpoint-variable.md

-type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response" subvariables | array of URLs | For arrays, array of (ordered) references to subvariables subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables
+type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response" subvariables | array of URLs | For arrays, array of (ordered) references to subvariables subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables resolution | string | Present in datetime variables.
+Current resolution of data rollup_resolution | string | Present in datetime variables.
+Resolution used for rolled up summaries geodata | URL | Present only in categoricals that have geodata associated.
+Points to the catalog of geodatums related to this variable.s